Waldhausen Additivity: Classical and Quasicategorical: Introduction and Statement of Results

-Two articles recently posted on the arXiv concern Additivity for quasicategorical versions of $K$-theory: the article \cite{BlumbergGepnerTabuadaI} of Blumberg--Gepner--Tabuada and the article \cite{Barwick} of Barwick.
-The work of Blumberg--Gepner--Tabuada, like ours, uses a quasicategorical $S_\bullet$ construction, however, unlike the present article, they proceed using Morita theory, spectrally enriched categories, strictification, and classical Waldhausen Additivity.
-The present article remains entirely in the framework of quasicategories, except for a very brief detour through simplicial categories to discuss universal properties of weak adjunctions.
-Also, in \cite{BlumbergGepnerTabuadaI} every map is considered a cofibration because they work with stable quasicategories, whereas in the present article we propose a quasicategorical analogue of Waldhausen category in which the class of cofibrations can be more general, see Definition~\ref{def:Waldhausen_quasicat}.
+{\bf Relationship to the Literature.} Two recent articles concern Additivity for quasicategorical versions of $K$-theory: \cite{BlumbergGepnerTabuadaI} of Blumberg--Gepner--Tabuada and \cite{Barwick} of Barwick.
+The work of Blumberg--Gepner--Tabuada focusses on {\it stable} quasicategories (all maps are considered cofibrations for stable quasicategories), whereas in the present article we propose a quasicategorical analogue of Waldhausen category in which the class of cofibrations can be more general, see Definition~\ref{def:Waldhausen_quasicat}.
+Blumberg--Gepner--Tabuada use the quasicategorical $S_\bullet$ construction denoted $S_\bullet^\infty$, like we do, however, unlike the present article, they proceed from classical Waldhausen Additivity using Morita theory, spectrally enriched categories, and strictification.
+Our present article remains entirely in the framework of quasicategories, and does not derive quasicategorical Additivity from classical Additivity.